BA (Hons) Economics for Business

 About this course

-Work experience linked to applied research is a cornerstone of this degree.
-An optional year-long placement or summer internship offers insights into how economic analysis can affect organisational practice.
+We also encourage and support you to take an optional year-long work placement or summer internship to deepen your insights into how effective economic analysis can improve organisational practice.

 What you will cover

 To complete the BA (Hons) Economics for Business, you'll study modules such as:

 Markets, Prices and Strategy

 Go behind the business news headlines to develop your skills in analysing markets, pricing and business strategies.
 We will build your understanding of the economic information found in news reports and how it influences business decisions.
 Drawing on up-to-date case studies from around the world, we introduce you to microeconomic models and how these can be applied in a real context.